PaulSquires/TradeTracker/README.md

 ### Creating a New Trade
 Documentation work in progress...

-When entering the ticker symbol, ensure that any Futures symbol is preceeded by a forward slash.
+When entering the ticker symbol, ensure that any Futures symbol is preceded by a forward slash.
 For example, Futures oil would be */CL*.
-This is necessary within IB-Tracker even though IBKR itself does not use a forward slash precceding Futures ticker symbols.
+This is necessary within IB-Tracker even though IBKR itself does not use a forward slash preceding Futures ticker symbols.
 For Futures, you will also have to enter the ending date for the contract.
 This ensures that IB-Tracker can correctly query TWS in order to get real time price data.

 ### Adding to an Existing Trade
 Documentation work in progress...